TheTaqiTahmid/homeserver/infra/terraform/README.md

 This directory contains Terraform configurations for managing infrastructure resources.
 It includes configurations for Proxmox.

+Currently, only the Proxmox virtual machines are managed using Terraform.
-The plan is to eventually migrate all infrastructure management to Terraform, including Kubernetes clusters and other resources.
-Currently, the Proxmox configuration is fully managed by Terraform, while Kubernetes resources are managed using Helm charts and kubectl commands.
-Previously, the Proxmox configuration was managed using Ansible, but it has been migrated to Terraform for better consistency and state management.
+Kubernetes clusters are still created with Ansible, and Kubernetes resources are managed using Helm charts and kubectl.
+Previously, Proxmox was also managed with Ansible, but it has been moved to Terraform for improved consistency and state management.
+The goal is to eventually manage all infrastructure—including Kubernetes clusters—using Terraform.

 The terraform state files are stored in a remote backend, which allows for collaboration and state management across different environments.
 The backend